VitalizeINC/Rhymo-Backend/API_DOCUMENTATION.md

   - Example: `host.exp.Exponent,com.yourapp.client`
   - If not set, audience validation is skipped (less secure but more flexible)
 - `GOOGLE_AUTH_CLIENT_ID`: Google OAuth client ID for Google Sign-In validation
-- `EMAIL_MAX_RETRIES`: Maximum number of email retry attempts (default: 3)
-- `USE_DATABASE_EMAIL_QUEUE`: Whether to use database for email queue persistence (default: true)
-  - Set to 'false' to use in-memory queue only

 ---